 “The food we eat should invoke the beauty and abundance of nature and people; inspiring us to enjoy the present moment.
 When we sit together to eat, we share, and this strengthens our communities. “

 He spent ten years cooking on historic tall ships, seasonally and geographically sourcing food; and expanding his culinary repertoire via cooking with locals, exchanging recipes, and experimenting with whatever was in season.
-From French cooking in Montreal to fish fries in the Caribbean, DR Jones's cooking is an intimate, eclectic, and joyous accumulation of tastes, cultures, and communities.
+From French cooking in Montreal to fish fries in the Caribbean, Chef DR Jones's cooking is an intimate, eclectic, and joyous accumulation of tastes, cultures, and communities.

-David spent three years in Africa, where he initiated a community development project employing and educating local Xhosa tribe metic graduates in food production, service, and management.
+David spent three years in Africa, where he initiated a community development project employing and educating local Xhosa tribe metric graduates in food production, service, and management.
 He designed and built a tiki restaurant of local materials, opened a fish market, planted three large permaculture gardens with French drains for black water, compost, and solar heated water systems.

 David is the owner of Davey Jones Deli in Sausalito, which was awarded Best Vegetarian in Marin by Marin Magazine, Top 10 in Marin over 10 years by KQED Check Please, Small Business of the Year by the Sausalito Chamber of Commerce, and a variety of other accolades.